wfview is free and open source software. Our source is controlled in a gitlab repository at the following URL: https://gitlab.com/eliggett/wfview

 If you experience any issues with these downloads, rather than posting in the comments section, please subscribe to the wfview support and discussion forum at https://forum.wfview.org/.
 Once you sign up, you can use either email or the web interface to post questions and discuss wfview.

-Building wfview from source is easy and takes only a few minutes from source.
-The process is detailed in the INSTALL.md file in the repository.
+Building wfview from source with Linux is easy and takes only a few minutes.
+The process is detailed in the INSTALL.md file in the repository, however, we have made our build script available which simplifies the process to essentially a single step (keep reading).

 Debian Build Script: